sayCrispy/pin.chess/README.md

-# pin.chess
-# application code from chess.bunterbunker.org
+All JavaScript Modules from the WebApp chess.bunterbunker.org